 Now the recipe is the same for the crepe and yet, you can make them in many different ways.
 For example, you can either color the crepes and keep the filling a neutral color or you can color the filling and keep the crepes with natural white color.

-Having lived abroad for many years, my choice of filings have been wonderfully different from coconut filling to Apple pie filling, pecan pie, dates, and condensed milk sweetened coconut.
+Having lived abroad for many years, my choice of filings has been wonderfully different from coconut filling to Apple pie filling, pecan pie, dates, and condensed milk sweetened coconut.

 How to make pancakes